shopware/e2e-testsuite-platform/README.md

 ## Local development of the testsuite

 It's possible to use a local clone of the testsuite instead of the package here on Github.
-It opens up the ability to write new commands and / or modify the behavior the testsuite without pushing it. [`npm link`](https://docs.npmjs.com/cli/link.html) provides a convenient way for it.
+It opens up the ability to write new commands and / or modify the behavior of the testsuite without pushing it to the `master` branch. [`npm link`](https://docs.npmjs.com/cli/link.html) provides a convenient way for it.

 ```bash
 git clone git@github.com:shopware/e2e-testsuite-platform.git